SotaYoshida/NuclearToolkit.jl/docs/src/index.md

 NuclearToolkit.jl is designed to be an open-source software and to guarantee reproducibility and transparancy of the future works.
 Making issues and pull requests are fully welcome.
-If you would like to contribute to development of the package and want be an author of future versions of the paper, please do not hesitate to contact me (S.Yoshida).
+If you would like to contribute to development of the package, see the [Contributing](contributing) page and please do not hesitate to contact me (S.Yoshida).